botanicals/botanicalsdesign-v2/content/locations/kaysville.md

     are constantly evolving and growing at our stores.
 We are starting to implement more events, such as plantings, bonsai club meetings, and more.
   featuredText: Become a Botanicals Insider to stay updated...
+contactForm:
+  title: Kaysville Retail Contact
+  description: Our trained staff are always happy to answer your questions or
+    assist in any way.
+Visit us, call, or fill out our kaysville retail contact form today.
+  heading: Botanicals Kaysville Contact
+  subheading: Please fill out the form below with any questions you may have
+  image:
+    source: /uploads/kaysville-contact-large-2x.jpg
+    alt: beautiful plant in a container with a view out a window behind it
 metadata:
   title: Botanicals Garden Center in Kaysville, UT
   description: Botanicals Kaysville is pleased to focus on serving the needs of